NetApp-on-Google-Cloud/cloud-volumes-ontap-terraform/volume.md

 ## Deployment

-Check the last Terraform module version and modify the inputs according with your project.
+Check the last Terraform module version and modify the inputs according to your project.

 provider.tf
 ```yaml